 Mercy Multiplied’s Christian residential counseling program helps young women ages 13-32 from across the United States.
-The residential program is voluntary, biblically-based, and completely free-of-charge.
+The Residential Program is voluntary, biblically-based, and through our generous donors, it is completely free-of-charge.
 Our goal is to help residents permanently stop destructive cycles, discover purpose for their lives, and experience God’s unconditional love, forgiveness, and life-transforming power.

 Many of the young women who come to Mercy are facing a variety of circumstances that are impacting their ability to function in daily life.
 These young women have often been in multiple treatment facilities and seen by handfuls of therapists but are unable to have long-term success.
 At Mercy Multiplied, we see each young woman’s potential and come alongside her to receive healing and transformation.